basant0x01/My-Smart-Contract-Projects/README.md

 # My Smart Contract Projects
-These are the projects that I have created while learning smart contract development.
+These are the projects that I have created while learning smart contract development using an solidity.

 ## BASIC
 1. [CrowdFundings](https://github.com/basant0x01/my-smart-contract-projects/tree/main/CrowdFundings)